 Read More: All Things Enrichment for Kids

-ACT 3 Drama Academy aims to open new worlds and set children down a path of self-awareness, confidence and growth.
-Their drama classes in Singapore are suitable for children as young as 18 months up to teens who are eager to find their voice and share their ideas with the world.
+ACT 3 Drama Academy offers speech and drama classes in Singapore that are suitable for children as young as 18 months up to teens.
 Toddlers aged 18 to 36 months can start off with ACT 3 Drama Academy’s parent-child drama classes, while children aged 3 to 7 will take part in a programme that builds their thinking skills and social interaction by using drama principles and experiences.
-Children aged 8 and above will get a bigger hand in their drama experience, as they’ll gain more opportunities to participate in the theatrical, artistic and literary process.
-The goal of all their acting classes is to encourage children to be versatile, to think on their feet and not be afraid to experiment with novel ways of expressing their thoughts and ideas.
-ACT 3 Drama Academy also provides an environment that is loving and flexible, never pressurising.

 Looking for Chinese speech and drama classes?
 Apple Pie Language promotes an appreciation of the Chinese language to children aged 3 to 8.
 Fronted by Daphne Low, a former MOE Chinese language teacher, their acting classes and programmes are developed with an understanding of the local school curriculum and its language and literacy requirements.
 Through food, crafts, songs and dance to making their own props, each child is given a reflective learning opportunity to retain their learning experience.